ESA-APEx/apex_documentation/propagation/usecases.md

 The algorithm is available in the APEx Algorithm Catalogue, enhancing its visibility and usability within the EO community as an APEx-compliant service.

-## Use Case 5: Generating large scale maps or results based on on-demand EO services
+## Use Case 5: Generating large-scale maps or results based on on-demand EO services

 ### Scenarios

-* A project is currently testing and validating a data processing pipeline based on openEO or OGC Application Package on a limited subset of data and aims to upscale this pipeline for production and large-scale data processing.
+* A project is currently testing and validating a data processing pipeline based on openEO or OGC Application Package on a limited subset of data and aims to upscale this pipeline for large-scale data processing.

 :::{.callout-tip}